 TIPS FOR SUCCESS

-Create a great product—Above all, your market research and product planning are the starting point to success.
+Above all, your market research and product planning are the starting point to success.
 Make sure to include a few potential government customers in your upfront planning, which should ensure that you don’t miss any special requirements they might have.
 This is a huge market you don’t want to miss.

-Even if in a production environment your product costs hundreds of thousands of dollars, or even millions, it’s very helpful to have a low entry-level price– ideally less than a thousand dollars per unit.
-This will allow a motivated government prospect to acquire your product initially by “going around” the laborious, lengthy, confusing—and often competitive—contracting process.
-Even if you have to go through a contract later to secure the full production purchase quantity, the bidding process may then be “written to your specifications”.
+Even if in a typical production environment your product costs hundreds of thousands of dollars, or even millions, it’s very helpful to have a low entry-level price.
+Less than a thousand dollars per unit, and ideally less than $500.
+This will allow a motivated government prospect at the departmental level to acquire your product initially by “going around” the laborious, lengthy, confusing—and often competitive or “wired”—contracting process.
+Even if you have to go through a contract later to secure the full production purchase quantity, the bidding process may later be “written to your specifications”.

-Hire an experienced US government sales executive—This can NEVER hurt.
-It really helps having someone who knows his way around your target agencies to head your US Government Sales Division.
+This can NEVER hurt.
+It helps to have someone with contacts in your target agencies to head up your US Government Sales Division.
 This will allow you to participate in contracting activities.
 If you can’t afford an employee, consider a consultant with the appropriate expertise.

 Getting on the GSA (Government Services Agency) via your own company can be a long and complex process.
 For most commercial entities, it isn’t worth the effort.
 It’s much easier to give up a few margin points to a reseller already on the schedule.
 It’s much easier for him to add your products to the schedule.
-GSA resellers won’t do much for you in the way of promotion and I’ve found that being on the GSA schedule in most cases isn’t REQUIRED to buy your products (although many will tell you otherwise).
+GSA resellers won’t do much for you in the way of promotion and I’ve found that being on the GSA schedule in most cases isn’t REQUIRED to buy your products.
+Many will tell you otherwise, however.
 But it does make it much easier for your customer inside the government and if nothing else, raises their comfort level.
 They will know that they won’t face a major hassle to buy your product.